-- 12 Click Apply. - 13 Click Close.
+- 12 Click Apply.

+- 13 Click Close.

+- NOTE: The Multiple Tasks option is not available when collecting Active Roles attributes.

 Configuring IT Security Search

 You can manage the configuration information and the credentials to access IT Security Search Warehouse Rest API.
 You can globally configure Enterprise Reporter to send information collected about Active Directory and Computers, NTFS, Azure Active Directory, Azure Resources, and Microsoft Teams to the IT Security Search Repository after every discovery.